HPAC/linnea/README.md

 There are the following options (those are the names used in Python, the commandline options have slightly different names.
 See `linnea -h`):

-* `output_path` The output of Linnea will be stored in this directory.
+* `output_code_path` The output of Linnea will be stored in this directory.
 The default is the current directory.

 * `output_name` Linnea creates a new directory that contains all output files.
 This is the name of this directory.
 The default is `tmp`.